untangle/mfw_docs/netfilter.rst

-0x00ff0000 QoS                             TBD (Reserved) 0x01000000 Source Interface is WAN         The incoming (source) WAN status 0x02000000 Destination Interface is WAN    The outgoing (destination) WAN status
+0x00ff0000 QoS                             TBD (Reserved) 0x01000000 Source Interface is WAN         The incoming (source) WAN status 0x02000000 Destination Interface is WAN    The outgoing (destination) WAN status 0x10000000 Conntrack state is NEW          This packet is the first packet of a connection
 ========== =============================== ===========

 Connmark (connection/session mark):